RishiKarthikeyan07/nse-alphabot/README.md

 Contributions are welcome!
 Please:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Submit a pull request
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ---

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## ⚠️ Disclaimer

+**This software is for educational purposes only.
+Trading stocks involves risk.
+Past performance does not guarantee future results.
+Always do your own research and consult with a financial advisor before making investment decisions.**

 ---